Search K

 The Template Category value to represent the name of the templates located in the Vault Folder

-The Vault Folder assigned to the Template Category.
+AutoCADThe Vault Folder assigned to the Template Category.

 Example;

-Templates are required within each specified Vault Folder for use with the Drawing Register.
+$/Resources/Templates/AutoCADTemplates are required within each specified Vault Folder for use with the Drawing Register.

-The maximum number of files that can be generated during the execution of the Numbering/Register
+The maximum number of files that can be generated during the execution of the Numbering/Register tool.

-The following system properties are available for use as the Existing Input Property
+The following system properties are available for use as the Existing Input Property:

 Take the given Vault path;